There are a lot of image formats available for different images like PNG, JPEG, GIF, etc. You can save images in many formats available.

-GIF format is limited to 256 colors and is a lossless compression file format, a common choice for use on the Web.
-GIF is a good choice for storing line drawings, text, and iconic graphics at a small file size.
+The GIF format is limited to 256 colors and is a lossless compression file format, a common choice for use on the Web.
+GIF is a good choice for storing line drawings, text, and iconic graphics at the small file size.

-PNG format is a kind of lossless compression file format, that’s why it is a common choice for use on the Web.
-PNG is a good choice for storing line drawings, text, and iconic graphics at a small file size.
+The PNG format is a kind of lossless compression file format, that’s why it is a common choice for use on the Web.
+PNG is a good choice for storing line drawings, text, and iconic graphics at the small file size.

-JPEGs format are specially for photographs and realistic images.
+JPEGs format are especially for photographs and realistic images.
 PNGs are for line art, text-heavy images, and images with few colors.

 PNG vs JPG